asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 Within `highlight.sector` there are a few useful arguments. `border` specifies the border color. `lwd` specifies the thickness of the border, `text` is the label name for the section. `niceFacing` rotates the bottom text to face outward, making it easier to read. `text.vjust` allows you to change the vertical justification of the text.
 And `cex` is the text size.

-We must continue the process for each region to cover the entire graph.
+We must continue the process above for each region to cover the entire graph.

 ```{r fig.height = 20, fig.width = 20, eval = F}